apache/usergrid/sdks/html5-javascript/README.md

 	var state = dog.get("state");

+If you want to get the entire data object (all properties), use the get method, but pass no arguments:

+  var data = dog.get();

 If you no longer need the object, call the destroy() method.
 This deletes the object from database.
 For example:

 	dog.destroy(); //no real dogs were harmed!